 (g) Review request question

-The end of the survey is also an opportunity to reward respondents.
+The end of the survey is also an opportunity to reward respondents for taking the survey.
 You can offer them an incentive, such as a discount coupon.

 Build result-oriented customer surveys for your Health and Wellness business with BirdEye